Google Entity Stacking

 The more legally minded people reading this may find it suspicious that it is a valid strategy to link to Google services to boost its ranking.
 Indeed, it is a potential conflict of interest wherein Google’s strong market position in the search market forces an anti-competitive preference for an unrelated product in a different part of Google’s product portfolio.

 It is worth noting that despite other web companies having online services and browsers, no other platform has a similar entity stacking technique.
 But it’s theoretically possible for “Microsoft Entity Stacking” due to comparable products as Google.
 However, their weaker market position precludes such a strategy from making sense.

 It is possible that in the future, either in the interest of avoiding the appearance of being antitrust, that Google is forced not to treat their services preferentially.
 This change would completely invalidate the entity stacking method from its core principles.
 As a result, users should not lean too heavily on the potential benefits of entity stacking to advance their web page’s traffic rankings.

 Unsurprisingly, the route of implementation for Entity stacking relies on creating as many Google entities for the web crawler to find as possible.
 As a result, Google Entity stacking depends on providing as many links to Google properties (e.g., Google Sheets or Google Maps) as possible.

 The Google web crawler will identify the website as linking itself to a legitimate website by directly connecting to Google websites.
-Doing this will accomplish the preferential treatment sought after by any search engine optimization technique.
+This will accomplish the preferential treatment sought after by any search engine optimization technique.

 While it is possible to rely on indirect links (since web crawlers take more than direct links into account), these are in all likelihood far less effective than direct links, which are weighted more heavily.
 However, remember that web crawlers consider more than the direct links provided to it.

 Compared to other SEO methods